c3g/monitor/README.md

 ### Particular set-up

-The monitor is highly dependant on a number of softwares, env variables and paths that are only avaible on Abacus.
-It was not designed to be run outside of the freezeman-[lims,qc,dev] users environment and relus on some of their specific set-up.
+The monitor is highly dependant on a number of softwares, env variables, ssh keys, paths and network access that are only avaible on Abacus.
+It was not designed to be run outside of the freezeman-[lims,qc,dev] users environment and relies on some of their specific set-up.
 Notable examples of required set-up:

-1. The runinfofiles that are dumped by the Freezeman interface is copied via an rsync 5min cron job that relies on a unique ssh-key for each freezeman-[lims,qc,dev] to access the virtual machine under the "intermediary" user.
+1. The runinfofiles are dumped by the Freezeman interface when an experiment is "Launched" to be processed and reingested to be added as a "Dataset" for run validation.
+They are copied via an rsync 5min cron job that relies on a unique ssh-key for each freezeman-[lims,qc,dev] to access the virtual machine under the "intermediary" user.
 A different user will have to move or copy these files themselves inside the directories set in `nextflow.config` under `neweventpath` & `newruninfopath`

 2. Genpipes run_processing.py is using some software that are part of
-   $MUGQIC_INSTALL_HOME_PRIVATE, such as bcl2fastq, such as bcl2fastq.
-To
-   access these, one must set their environment using:
+   $MUGQIC_INSTALL_HOME_PRIVATE, such as bcl2fastq.
+To access these, one must set their environment using:

    ```
    export MUGQIC_INSTALL_HOME_PRIVATE=/lb/project/mugqic/analyste_private